 What Happens if I Don't Realize Have Been Injured Immediately After the Chicago Property Accident?

 You can still seek recovery, but it will be harder.
 You should act quickly after a Chicago premises accident to investigate the incident, learn the nature of your injuries, and identify who was responsible.

 Many individuals who suffer injuries from an accident occurring on another's property are not immediately aware that they were harmed.
 In some cases, the injuries associated with the accident or event including serious back problems, broken bones, brain concussion or other serious harm are not obvious until hours, days or weeks after the damage occurs.

 Speaking to an attorney can be beneficial to resolving a financial compensation claim.
 Your lawyer can help secure evidence by obtaining video recordings of the event captured by store cameras or in public area or talk to eyewitnesses before they forget what happened.
 Your lawyer will build your case on solid evidence even if its obtained much later after the incident or event occurred.

+The best way to handle an Illinois premises liability case is to work closely with a trusted and experienced personal injury lawyer.
 Never provide a statement to anyone concerning the event that caused your injuries on another's property, including the insurance company or claims adjuster, before speaking to your attorney.
 You will be better able to prove your case with legal representation through the advice of your attorney who is interested in protecting your rights much more than a claims adjuster or store representative wanting to make the problem go away quickly at your expense.